The D2C market in India is growing rapidly, with an estimated market size of $100 billion by 2025, according to a recent report by Data labs.

-In recent years, more and more companies are bypassing traditional retail channels and selling directly to consumers through their websites, social media, and other digital platforms.
-This allows them to build a closer relationship with their customers and gather valuable data that helps them personalize their marketing efforts.
+In recent years, more and more companies have bypassed traditional retail channels and selling directly to consumers through their websites, social media, and other digital platforms.
+This allows them to gather valuable customer data, personalise their marketing efforts, and better connect with their audience.
+The result is super fast growth.

 What is D2C Marketing?